On Consistency of Compressive Spectral Clustering: Preliminaries

 \subsection{Spectral Clustering}

-In the previous subsection, we have seen that the leading eigenvectors of $L$ and $\mathscr{L}$ are closely related.
-Intuitively this makes sense, as the sampled version of the Laplacian $L$ is only a perturbed version of the population Laplacian $\mathscr{L}$.
-Spectral clustering operates on the $k$ leading eigenvectors of $L$ i.e. the matrix $X$.
+Spectral clustering operates on the $k$ leading eigenvectors of $L$ i.e. the matrix $X$ in Theorem \ref{Th_conv}.
 Each row of $X$ is taken as the $k$-dimensional spectral embedding of the corresponding node, and $k$-means is performed on the new data points to retrieve the cluster membership matrix $Z$.
 The spectral clustering algorithm we consider is listed in Algorithm \ref{SC_alg}.

-Notice that the $k$-means is performed on the rows of the matrix $X$ in Algorithm \ref{SC_alg}.
+Note that the $k$-means is performed on the rows of the matrix $X$ in Algorithm \ref{SC_alg}.
 For this to result in the $k$ distinct clusters of the SBM, the rows belonging to nodes in different clusters must be \lq{well-separated}\rq \ while the rows belonging to nodes in the same cluster must be closely spaced.
-This property of $X$ becomes evident from Theorem \ref{Th_sep} which follows from the work of \citet{rohe2011spectral}.
+This property of $X$ becomes evident from Theorem~\ref{Th_sep} that follows from the work of \cite{rohe2011spectral}.